I have a keen interest in finding different solutions to a problem. Currently exploring different architectures for iOS applications.

 A Quick Recap

-In previous article “Model View Controller in iOS” I have tried to explain, why do we even need these patterns like MVC, MVVM etc. We have also explored MVC and looked into the pros and cons MVC comes with.
+In a previous article “Model View Controller in iOS” I explained why we even need these patterns like MVC, MVVM etc. I also explored MVC and looked into the pros and cons MVC comes with.

-View is the visible entity on screen that user can interact with.
-It displays information to user and allow user to add/update information or perform any actions like change user name or perform save action.
+View is the visible entity on-screen that the user can interact with.
+It displays information to the user and allows the user to add/update information or perform any actions like change user name or perform a save action.
 Where as Model provides all the data and provides operations that a View can perform.
 Let's dive into the real app to see the working of Glue.

-Consider you are developing a Temperature app that allows user to see temperature of his/her city and user can also change city temperature as well.
-App will look something like this:
+Consider you are developing a Temperature app that allows users to see the temperature of their city and user can also change city temperature as well.
+The app will look something like this:

-When user opens up the app this is what happens to show temperature on the view:
+When the user opens up the app this is what happens to show temperature on the view:

-Now lets see what will happen when user will update temperature to 30 °C:
+Now let's see what will happen when the user updates the temperature to 30 °C:

 - It fetches data from the Model.

-- It converts the data to viewable form like “20 °C”.
+- It converts the data to a viewable form like “20 °C”.

-- It listens to user action to perform respective operation in Model.
+- It listens to a user action to perform the respective operation in Model.

-- It get data from the View and prepare it to pass it to the Model.
+- It gets data from the View and prepares it to pass it to the Model.